mikeredbike/flyrails/README.md

 The FlyRails people mover system features two-person FlyPods twenty feet above ground on a one mile grid of micro rails.
 At each crosspoint of the grid is a station.
-A ten mile by ten mile grid would have one hundred stations.
+A ten mile by ten mile grid has one hundred stations.
 Riders living within the grid can walk to a station in less than ten minutes.

 The FlyPods are centrally controlled.
 Riders request a destination and the central controller routes the FlyPod non-stop to the requested station.
 To guarantee FlyPod availability the controller predicts where FlyPods will be needed and moves them accordingly.
 The controller accepts reservations made through a mobile phone application.